-Rev. Cornelius J. Bresnahan, CSV died on Thursday, April 17, 1986 at St. Joseph Home in Palatine, Illinois.
-Father Bresnahan died at the age of 70 in the 45th year of his religious profession and the 41st year of his priesthood.
+Rev. Cornelius J. Bresnahan, CSV, died on Thursday, April 17, 1986 at St. Joseph Home in Palatine, IL.
+Fr.
+Bresnahan died at the age of 70 in the 45th year of his religious profession and the 41st year of his priesthood.

-Father Bresnahan entered the Novitiate in January of 1941 and pronounced hisfirst vows on March 22, 1942.
-From 1942 to 1945 he studied at the Viatorian Seminary at Catholic University in Washington, D.C.
+Fr.
+Bresnahan entered the novitiate in January of 1941 and pronounced his first vows on March 22, 1942.
+From 1942 to 1945, he studied at the Viatorian Seminary at Catholic University in Washington, D.C.
 During this time he also earned a M.A. in Social Welfare Work and Psychology.
-On May 20, 1945 Father Bres was ordained to the priesthood by Archbishop Bernard J. Shield.
+On May 20, 1945, Fr.
+Bresnahan was ordained to the priesthood by Archbishop Bernard J. Sheil.

 Father Bresnahan is survived by a sister, Mary Catherine Brown, and nieces and nephews in the Chicagoland area.